-EBA Guidelines on the assessment of the suitability of members of the management body and key function holders (EBA/GL/2012/06); the draft Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/EU, which were recently under consultation; and EBA Guidelines on Internal Governance (GL44).
+The joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders (EBA/GL/2017/12); and the EBA Guidelines on internal governance (EBA/GL/2017/11).

-1 Scope of the ECB's fit and proper assessments
+Scope of the ECB's fit and proper assessments

-This Guide covers fit and proper assessments of members of the management body, both in their management function (executives) and supervisory function (non-executives) of all institutions under the direct supervision of the ECB (significant institutions - SIs), whether credit institutions or (mixed) financial holding companies2, and in the case of licensing or qualifying holdings also of less significant institutions (LSIs).
-On the basis of Article 6(4) of the SSM Regulation, responsibility for regular appointments in LSIs (i.e. outside the context of licensing or qualifying holdings) lies with the national competent authorities (NCAs).
+This Guide covers fit and proper assessments of members of the management body, both in their management function (executives) and supervisory function (non-executives) of all institutions under the direct supervision of the ECB (significant institutions - SIs), whether credit institutions or (mixed) financial holding companies3, and in the case of licensing or qualifying holdings also of less significant institutions (LSIs).
+On the basis of Article 6(4) of the SSM Regulation4, responsibility for regular appointments in LSIs (i.e. outside the context of licensing or qualifying holdings) lies with the national competent authorities (NCAs).

-For holding companies, see Article 121 of the CRD IV.
+3 For holding companies, see Article 121 of the CRD IV.